Grand Loop Road: Map & Itinerary for Yellowstone’s Most Scenic Drive

 Note: The road between Norris and Canyon Village is actually Norris Canyon Road, but because it’s part of Yellowstone’s figure-8 “Grand Loop,” it’s highlighted in red alongside the rest of Grand Loop Road.
 Service areas are highlighted in yellow (and designated with stars), while points of interest are noted using graphics corresponding to some of the best things to do or see in the area.

-When is Grand Loop Road Open and Closed?
+When is Grand Loop Road open and closed?

-Yellowstone’s Grand Loop Road has seasonal openings and closures, except for the portion of Grand Loop Road that sits between Yellowstone’s North and Northeast Entrances, which is open year-round.
+Yellowstone’s Grand Loop Road has seasonal openings and closures, except for the portion that sits between Yellowstone’s North and Northeast Entrances, which is open year-round.
 The rest of Grand Loop Road opens in phases starting in early Spring, with the west entrance (West Yellowstone) to Mammoth, Old Faithful, and Canyon Village being some of the first sections to open around mid-April.

-By mid December, Yellowstone’s interior once again becomes accessible to visitors; however, only by oversnow travel, such as by snowmobile or snowcoach.
+By mid-December, Yellowstone’s interior once again becomes accessible to visitors; however, only by over-snow travel, such as by snowmobile or snowcoach.
 Guided tours during winter months offer a unique way to explore the park and see popular spots, but these interior roads remain closed to self-driving until late April when the snow is cleared, and the cycle begins again.

-Yellowstone Grand Loop Itinerary
+1-Day Yellowstone Grand Loop Itinerary

-Here’s a great one-day itinerary following Grand Loop Road in Yellowstone.
+Here’s a great one-day itinerary following Grand Loop Road in Yellowstone!

 Start Your Day in Gardiner, MT